Ranger Ross: Jim Crockett Promotions/World Championship Wrestling (1989-1991)

-During the next two years, he would wrestle for the promotion on a limited basis losing to Mike Rotunda at a house show in Hammond, Illinois on January 11, 1990.
-Several months later he fought to a time limit draw against Jack Victory at the Philadelphia Civic Center in Philadelphia, Pennsylvania on April 7 before losing to Abdullah the Butcher in Augusta, Georgia later that month.
+During the next two years, he would wrestle for the promotion on a limited basis losing to Mike Rotunda at a house show in Hammond, Indiana, on January 11, 1990.
+Several months later he fought to a time limit draw against Jack Victory at the Philadelphia Civic Center in Philadelphia, Pennsylvania, on April 7 before losing to Abdullah the Butcher in Augusta, Georgia, later that month.
 While touring Japan, he would team with Abdullah the Butcher facing Shohei Baba and Rusher Kimura at an event for All Japan Pro Wrestling on May 26.
 In one of his last appearances, he later defeated El Cubano at Clash of the Champions XIV on January 30, 1991.

 Departure from WCW and arrest

 After leaving WCW on bad terms, he later filed a discrimination suit against the organization.
 Working as private investigator as well as a part-time probation officer in Acworth during the early 1990s, he also collected fines and probation fees in the local area.

 In February 1996, Ross was arrested at his home in Acworth and formally charged with bank robbery as the "Motorcycle Bandit", an unidentified man who made his escape on a Honda motorcycle.
 Following the robbery of a bank in downtown Acworth, Ross surrendered to federal agents on February 9.